See how your CTR stacks up. Explore industry, regional, and campaign-type benchmarks with Superads.

 Detailed observation of presented data

-Overall, Facebook Ads CTR performance for Fitness & Training Centers across all countries averaged 1.65% in 2025, below the 1.84% global benchmark, with a pronounced November peak and higher month-to-month volatility.
-Understanding Facebook Ads click-through-rate benchmarks for Fitness & Training Centers across all countries helps teams evaluate engagement trends, seasonality, and how country-specific ad costs and industry ad performance stack up against global patterns.
+This snapshot of Facebook Ads CTR performance shows Fitness & Training Centers across all countries running slightly below the global benchmark through most of 2025, then breaking above it with a strong Q4 and a standout January.
+Understanding Facebook Ads benchmarks and CTR performance for the Fitness & Training Centers industry across all countries helps teams interpret country-specific ad costs alongside broader CPC trends and CPM analysis, and compare industry ad performance to global patterns.

 Insights & analysis of Facebook advertising costs